checkelmann/synthetic-service/README.md

 kubectl delete -f deploy/service.yaml
 ```

+## Configuration

+The Service will listen for the `sh.keptn.events.deployment-finished` event, and will create a Synthetic Monitor in Dynatrace with the `deploymentURIPubli` as check URL.
+You can add a label `"SyntheticManuallyAssignedApp": "APPLICATION-XYZ` to your event to assign the monitor to an application.

 ## Development

 Development can be conducted using any GoLang compatible IDE or Text-Editor (e.g., Jetbrains GoLand, VSCode with Go plugins).